wesen/copper/src/what-dev-board.md

 # What is a dev board?

-Dev board is a shortening of the term development board.
-When dealing with embedded systems it is typically have an application specific PCB board which carries the processor you are going to write software for.
-However, sometimes you don't know what your hardware looks like at the start of a project, or maybe you want to be able to rapidly prototype, connecting different sensors and actuators to your processor without having to make a new PCB board every time.
+Dev board is the short term for "development board".
+When dealing with embedded systems it is typical to have an application specific PCB board which carries the processor you are going to write software for.
+However, sometimes you don't know what your hardware looks like at the start of a project, or maybe you want to be able to rapidly prototype by connecting different sensors and actuators to your processor without having to make a new PCB board every time.
 This is where dev boards come in, they are essentially the bare minimum you need (sometimes with some additional sensors for evaluation) to turn on the processor, program it, and connect things to it.
-If you are familiar with the [Arduino][] platform, that is a dev board.
+If you are familiar with the [Arduino] platform, that is a dev board.

 While you can use an emulator to follow along it is more fun, and more rewarding, to make command real hardware to do your bidding.
 So lets choose one!